ShahzaibBhatti/ProduceManager/README.md

 ###Project Length: One Month###
 ###December 2010###

+For a better gaming experience, install the included font

 A game based around getting points by slashing fruit.
 Produce Manager is a game based on the famous iPhone based game Fruit Ninja.
 The aim of the game is to get as many points as possible by slashing fruit.